ludlovian/pipe/README.md

 Creates an async iterable for each item as it arrives

+### close
+`pb.close(value)`

+Closes the postbox, and releases any waiting `get`s who receive the sentinel `value` supplied.
+This allows them to know the postbox is no longer in business

 ### idle
 A promise that resolves when the queue is idle